MicrochipTech/PIC32MZW1_Matter_Project/README.md

 - This example supports OTA (Over-the-air) firmware upgrade feature
 - MPLAB X IDE can be used on Microsoft Windows to build and flash the example
 - Enables ON/OFF lighting cluster
-- Supports device discovery and Commission
+- Supports device discovery and Commission over BLE
 - Status LED (Blue color D403)
   - Blinking at 500ms ON/OFF : Attempting to connect to AP
   - Blinking at 200ms ON/OFF : Set as Soft-AP mode for network provisioning